kumahq/kuma-website/docs/docs/1.1.4/policies/proxy-template.md

 :::
 ::::

-## How is ProxyTemplate processed by Kuma
+## How proxy template policies are applied

+TODO: seems like items 1 and 2 can be summarized briefly.
+But order in which policies are applied thereafter isn't clear.
+(Check link about ranking, also whether there's anything special about proxy templates.
+4 and 5 don't seem to add value.)

-At runtime, whenever `kuma-cp` generates the configuration for a given [data plane proxy](../documentation/dps-and-data-model/#dataplane-entity), it will proceed as follows:
+At runtime, `kuma-cp` generates the configuration for a given [data plane proxy](../documentation/dps-and-data-model/#dataplane-entity), it will proceed as follows:

 1. Kuma will search for all the `ProxyTemplates` resources that have been defined in the specified [`Mesh`](../mesh).
 2. Then, it will load in memory those `ProxyTemplates` resources whose `selectors` [match](./how-kuma-chooses-the-right-policy-to-apply/) either an `inbound` or a `gateway` definition of any [data plane proxy](../documentation/dps-and-data-model/#dataplane-entity) accordingly to the Kuma Tags selected.